Kid Icarus redesign project

 More speculation

-The Big-Mouth enemy is called Mick, after Mick Jagger I presume.
+The Big-Mouth enemy is called Mick, after Mick Jagger, perhaps?

 In the Japanese version, you had to tap the button to fly on the last schmup level, but this feature was removed in the US and EU version.
 I think this is why the last battle against Medusa is so horrible broken (You can just hover at a safe spot).